 - Slate roofs tend to cost more to convert than those with concrete tiles

 - The amount of work required within the house can affect the final costs.
 For example, if you need to redesign the space downstairs to accommodate stairs to the new floor

-- If you are planning an en suite this will add to the final cost
+- If you are planning an en-suite bathroom this will add to the final cost

-- Additional work such as fitted storage, painting and decorating and bathroom fittings will add to the expenses
+- Additional work such as fitted storage, painting, decorating and bathroom fittings will all add to the overall cost

 - Homes built after the 1960’s may need additional support due to the building techniques used and this can add to the overall cost

 Whilst planning a loft conversion can seem confusing they can actually be done quite simply.
 A basic loft conversion can be a cost-effective way of adding extra space to your home.
-As always, plan your project well, get expert advice on anything on which you are not sure, and only proceed with professionals that you trust.
+As always we recommend you plan your project well in advance, get expert advice on anything on which you are not sure and only proceed with professionals that you trust.